Permutrees: Permutreehedra

 Finally, if we were in the latter situation above, then we just apply a vertical reflection to the decoration~$\decoration$.
 By Proposition~\ref{prop:isometrees2}, it composes~$\Gamma$ by a symmetry~$\theta$ and thus places us back in the situation treated above.
 We conclude that~$\Gamma \in \{\theta, \chi \circ \theta\}$ in this second situation. \end{proof}

 \begin{corollary} Consider a decoration~$\decoration \in \noneCirc{} \cdot \Decorations^{n-2} \cdot \noneCirc{}$, and let~$n_1, \dots, n_p$ denote the sizes of the blocks of consecutive~\noneCirc{} in~$\decoration$.
-Then the isometry group of the permutreehedron~$\Permutreehedron$ has cardinality~$n_1! \cdots n_p! \, (1 + \one_{\decoration = \horizontalSymmetry{\decoration}} - \one_{\decoration = \noneCirc{}^n}) \, (1 + \one_{\decoration = \verticalSymmetry{\decoration}} - \one_{\decoration = \noneCirc{}^n})$. \end{corollary}
+Then the isometry group of the permutreehedron~$\Permutreehedron$ has cardinality~$n_1! \cdots n_p! \, (1 + \one_{\decoration = \horizontalSymmetry{\decoration}} - \one_{\decoration = \noneCirc{}^n}) \, (1 + \one_{\decoration \in \{\verticalSymmetry{\decoration}, \horizontalVerticalSymmetry{\decoration}\}})$. \end{corollary}

-We conclude by considering the number~$x(n)$ of isometry classes of $n$-dimensional permutreehedra.
-We clearly have~$x(1) = 1$ (a segment) while $x(2) = 3$ (an hexagon, a pentagon, a quadrilateral), and \fref{fig:permutreehedra} shows that~$x(3) = 7$.
-In general, $x(n)$ is given by the following inductive formula.
+We finally consider the number~$x(n)$ of isometry classes of $n$-dimensional permutreehedra.
+We have~$x(0) = 1$ (a point), $x(1) = 1$ (a segment), $x(2) = 3$ (an hexagon, a pentagon, a quadrilateral), and \fref{fig:permutreehedra} shows that~$x(3) = 7$.
+In general, $x(n)$ is given by the following statement.